aditikilambi/vimeo-challenge/README.md

+# Vimeo Coding Challenge
+##Responsive Layout + Carousel
+##Vimeo Core/Growth Team

+A coding challege based in React completed for the Front-End Internship position.

-To run project:
+To run my project:

-Clone repository
+1. Clone this repository.
-Cd into directory
+2. Cd into the vimeo_challenge directory and run npm install.
-Npm start
+3. Run npm start, and view the project at localhost:3000.